DawidGalarowicz/DisasterResponse/README.md

 python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
 python discover_languages.py

-# In the "models" folder.
+# In the "models" folder:
 python train_classifier.py ../data/DisasterResponse.db classifier.pkl
 ```

 Your data is now ready and your pickled model has been created!

+Finally, you can run the app!

 <a name="licensing"/></a>
 ## Licensing & Acknowledgements